Ingmar4ty/redmine_helpdesk/README.md

 I forked this only for my personal needs.
-It's updated with request of MatthiasPetermann in Master for compability with 5th Redmine.
+It's updated with the request of MatthiasPetermann in Master for compability with 5th Redmine.
+I claim nothing there and did nothing by myself.

 # Redmine Helpdesk